-As a result of the large number of refugees that have entered and are expected to enter the EU.
-As at the end of May 2022 over 700 thousand Ukrainian refugees have fled to Germany.
-The Company expects large numbers of refugees to continue to enter Germany as the conflict continues.
+As a result of the Conflict, a large number of refugees that have entered and are expected to enter the EU.
+The Group expects large numbers of refugees to continue to enter Germany as the conflict continues.
 The large numbers of refugees are likely to result in increased strain on the residential real estate market in Germany, similar to what has been seen as a result of the height of the refugee crisis in relation to the Syrian civil war in 2015.
-This may further exacerbate the supply and demand mismatch, increase political pressure for home construction and higher utilization of already limited construction capacity, which may result in increased construction costs and delays, particularly in the event that the crisis will be prolonged.
-The full effects are currently still unclear and will depend significantly on the duration and outcome of the conflict as well as the distribution of refugees across the EU.
+This may further exacerbate the supply and demand mismatch, increase political pressure for home construction and higher utilization of already limited construction capacity, which may result in increased construction costs and delays, particularly if the crisis will be prolonged.
+The full effects are currently still unclear and will depend significantly on the duration and final outcome of the conflict as well as the distribution of refugees across the EU.

-Inflation and interest rates
+8. Inflation and interest rates

-The Coronavirus pandemic disruption of the global economy affecting significant supply and demand shocks, have further resulted in higher inflationary pressures in most of 2021 as well as into 2022.
-The inflationary pressure is further driven by monetary policies and economic stimulus which have been provided to mitigate the negative economic impact of the pandemic.
-Inflationary pressure has been particularly strong in material costs and energy prices in 2021 and there is uncertainty as to the development of prices in the coming periods.
-Higher levels of inflation particularly for materials and energy may have an impact on the Group's ability to acquire materials for Capex measures at a reasonable price and increase utility costs across its operations.
+The Coronavirus pandemic, the high amount of cash injected into the market as a monetary response and the geopolitical situation around Russia and Ukraine and the subsequent disruption of the global economy have resulted in significant demand and supply shocks, which have resulted in higher inflationary pressures and supply shortages in much of 2021 and 2022.
+The inflationary pressure has been particularly strong in material costs and energy prices and there is uncertainty as to the development of prices in the coming periods.
+Higher levels of inflation particularly for materials and energy may have an impact on the Group's ability to acquire materials for capex measures at a reasonable price, increase utility costs across its operations or result in delays across the Group's operations.
 Furthermore, higher levels of inflation across the economy may result in higher personnel expenses and expenses for external services, which could have a negative impact on the profitability.
-In addition, high levels of inflation are expected to lead to increases in interest rates, which could in turn adversely impact borrowing costs and put upward pressure on discount rates and cap rates, which may have a negative impact on the valuations of Group's assets and on the Company's share price performance.
+In addition, high levels of inflation have resulted in increases in yields and volatility in capital markets, which has a negative impact on the cost of new financing for the Group on one hand and may put upward pressure on discount rates and cap rates if prolonged on the other hand, which may have a negative impact on the fair value of Group's assets.

-Increases in material costs will have an impact on the cost of Capex projects for the Group.
-However, material costs generally form a relatively smaller component of total Capex and maintenance expenses and a large share of Capex projects are executed at the Group's discretion.
+Increases in material costs have an impact on the cost of capex projects for the Group.
+However, material costs generally form a relatively smaller component of total capex and maintenance expenses and a large share of capex projects are executed at the Group's discretion.
 These projects can usually be deferred if costs increase to such an extent that they become uneconomical.
 The Group is able to offset some of these expenses due to its economies of scale.
-In general, energy prices are not a material cost in the Group's operations and therefore the Company does not expect a material impact on the profits from increasing energy prices.
-The Company believes that, while increases in personnel expenses are likely to have an impact on its cost structure, efficiency gains and internal growth, as well as cost recovery from tenants, will be able to offset such higher expenses.
-Regarding potentially higher interest rates, the Group maintains a high ratio of hedged fixed interest, hence having limited exposure.
-Furthermore, due to balanced and long maturity schedule with limited near-term maturities and a strong liquidity position, the Group does not face material refinancing risk at higher rates in the near term.
+The Group believes that, while increases in costs for personnel and external services are likely to have an impact on its cost structure, rent indexation adjustments, efficiency gains, internal growth and cost recovery from tenants will be able to offset such higher expenses.
+Regarding higher interest rates, the Group maintains a high interest hedge ratio, with 98% of its debt protected against interest rate increases.
+Furthermore, due to balanced and long debt maturity schedule with no significant maturities until 2025 and a strong liquidity position, the Group does not face material refinancing risk in the near term.
+In addition, the Group's conservative leverage of 40%, well below the 45% limit set by the Board of Directors and higher bond covenant levels, leaves significant headroom in the event of downward portfolio revisions.